Poppies

 “The Park District Board and staff have worked hard to keep parks and trails open throughout the District as much as possible during COVID-19,” said General Manager Robert Doyle.
 “Regional Parks have played an essential role in the community as a place for people to maintain their mental and physical health when most people have been in their homes the majority of the day.”

 Those park areas and facilities reopening on October 2 will have limited capacity with day use vehicle entrance provided on a first-come, first-serve basis.
-Additionally, all picnic areas, barbeques, and group campsites will remain closed in accordance with state and local health orders.
+Additionally, all picnic areas, barbecues, and group campsites will remain closed in accordance with state and local health orders.
 Campgrounds will be open by reservation only.
 There is also NO SWIMMING ALLOWED at any designated District swim facilities, which have remained closed this swim season due to COVID-19; however, swimming continues to be allowed at Crown Beach and Keller Beach.

 The Park District is continuing to evaluate and plan for additional park area and facility openings.
 Some park areas and facilities remain closed.
 For up-to-date information on park status during COVID-19, visit www.ebparks.org/COVID-19.